Talentica/HungryHippos/Readme.md

        <tns:servers>[IP]:[PORT],[IP]:[PORT]</tns:servers>
        IP   : It is connecting zookeeper IP string with comma i.e "," separated.
        PORT : Connecting port of zookeeper.

-       <tns:node-ssh-username>hhuser</tns:node-ssh-username>
-       Here username should be hhuser or any other configured username during installation so that nodes get reachable from client machine.